Ming Lun Street / Ma Tau Kok Road Development Scheme (KC-018)

 The Government Gazette for the commencement of the Development Scheme (“the Project”) was first published on 7 October 2022 and a freezing survey was conducted in the project area on the same day.

-According to section 25 of URAO, the Urban Renewal Authority (“URA”) submitted a draft Development Scheme Plan (“DSP”) of the Project, including the Stage 1 Social Impact Assessment (“SIA”) Report on 10 October 2022 and Stage 2 SIA Report on 23 November 2022 to the Town Planning Board (“TPB”) for consideration.
+According to section 25 of URAO, the Urban Renewal Authority (“URA”) had submitted a draft Development Scheme Plan (“DSP”) of the Project, including the Stage 1 and Stage 2 of Social Impact Assessment (“SIA”) Reports to the Town Planning Board (“TPB”) for consideration.

-The URA will accord to prevailing policies to issue acquisition offers and compensation to the affected owners and tenants upon Chief Executive in Council's approval of the draft DSP and the approved DSP is gazetted.
+The URA will accord to prevailing policies to issue acquisition offers and compensation to the affected owners and tenants.

 Project Programme